 - Can rewards be redeemed multiple times?

 Users are motivated and compelled to do desired behavior in the Tala app to earn tokens and redeem rewards.

-VALIDATED ✅ There are indications of cash in & bill pay trial, and early loan repayment to get benefits from Tala Rewards.
+VALIDATED ✅ There are indications of cash & bill pay trial, and early loan repayment to get benefits from Tala Rewards.

 • Users who have done at least one transaction in the Tala app: Tala rewards likely to increase cash in and early repayment

-Design changes based of user testing results
+Design changes based on user testing results

 I worked with the brand design team and systems designer to update the designs to comply with the new design system that was being finalized.